rachelpac/letscollab/README.md

 # NAVIGATING THE APP
-Browse Collaborations - All users can browse started collaborations Start Collaborations - Registered user accounts can start collaborations SignUp/ Login - Registered users can log in and unregistered users can sign up My Collaborations - Registered users can view collaboration they have started or joined My Profile - Registered users can view their profiles Settings - All users can changes settings
+Browse Collaborations - All users can browse started collaborations

+Start Collaborations - Registered user accounts can start collaborations

+SignUp/ Login - Registered users can log in and unregistered users can sign up

+My Collaborations - Registered users can view collaboration they have started or joined

+My Profile - Registered users can view their profiles

+Settings - All users can changes settings

 # CREDENTIALS:

-USER account login:
-username: testuseracc
-password: Testuseracc1!

-LOCATION account login
+Create user account to login
-username: testuserloc
-password: Testuserloc1!